 VII. personal statement which demonstrates their need to undertake research in Greece or a neighbouring country as part of their Masters by Research of PhD studies.

 b.
-The successful applicant will be awarded the Scholarship on the nomination of the fieldwork and fellowship committee which shall include at least one academic from the Faculty of Arts and Social Sciences, the University of Sydney.
+The successful applicant will be awarded the Scholarship on the nomination of the AAIA Fieldwork and Fellowship Committee which shall include at least one academic from the Faculty of Arts and Social Sciences, University of Sydney.

 a.
-The Scholarship is valued at $2,800 and the exact value of the Scholarship will be outlined in the recipient’s Scholarship Offer Letter.
+The Scholarship will have a maximum value of $2,800 and the exact value of the Scholarship will be outlined in the recipient’s Scholarship Offer Letter.
 The recipient must commence and complete their travel within 12 months from the Scholarship start date which will be outlined in the Scholarship Offer Letter.

 b.
 The Scholarship annual value will be paid as a one off payment after receipt of the Scholarship Acceptance Form.

-c.
-The Scholarship cannot be transferred to another area of research or university without prior approval.
+d.
+The scholarship cannot be transferred to another area of research or university.

 e.
 No other amount is payable.